lingui/js-lingui/website/docs/tutorials/react-native.md

 :::caution Warning

-With the dependencies installed and set up, before running your app, please clear your Metro bundler cache with `npx react-native start --reset-cache` or `npx expo start -c` (if you use Expo).
+With the dependencies installed and set up, before running your app, please clear your Metro bundler cache with `npx expo start -c` or `npx react-native start --reset-cache` (if you do not use Expo).

 :::

 The React Native tutorial is similar to the one for [React](/docs/tutorials/react.md) and we highly recommend you read that one first because it goes into greater detail on many topics.
 Here, we will only cover parts that are relevant for React Native.

 :::tip Hint
-If you're looking for a working solution, check out the [sources available here](https://github.com/lingui/js-lingui/tree/main/examples/react-native) and the [demo app on Expo](https://exp.host/@vonovak/js-lingui-demo).
-It showcases more functionality than this guide.
+If you're looking for a working solution, check out the [sources available here](https://github.com/lingui/js-lingui/tree/main/examples/react-native).
+The example app showcases more functionality than this guide.
 :::

 :::caution Note